 Have you ever heard of synesthesia?
-It’s a fascinating condition where senses overlap, and
+It’s a fascinating condition where senses overlap, and this post explores what it’s like to experience it.

-experience things like seeing colors when they hear music or tasting flavors when they touch
+Synesthesia is a neurological condition where the senses overlap, causing people to experience things like seeing colors when they hear music or tasting flavors when they touch certain textures.
+It’s a fascinating phenomenon that has intrigued scientists and artists alike

 for centuries.
-In this post, we’ll explore what it’s like to have synesthesia and how it affects
+In this post, we’ll explore what it’s like to have synesthesia and how it affects the way people experience the world around them.

 1.What is synesthesia?